sourcegraph/handbook/content/support/managing-cse-aws.md

   volumes:
     - 'caddy:/caddy-storage'
     #
-    # Comment out the following line when using HTTPS with either Let's Encrypt or custom certficates
+    # Comment out the following line when using HTTPS with either Let's Encrypt or custom certificates
     # - '../caddy/builtins/http.Caddyfile:/etc/caddy/Caddyfile'
     #
     # Uncomment the following line when using HTTPS with Let's Encrypt's staging environment